wlad-svennik/laguerre_transformations/README.md

 act on points.

 Laguerre transformations are analogous to the Moebius transformations.
 Both are representable by 2x2 matrices.
-The difference being that Moebius transformations are representable by complex-numbered matrices, while Laguerre transformations are representable by *dual-numbered* matrices.
+The difference between them is that while Moebius transformations can naturally be represented by complex-numbered matrices, Laguerre transformations can instead be represented by *dual-numbered* matrices.

-The library requires Scipy and Pillow.

 Examples: